Reforming the Gabonese Constitution: An unprecedented, but limited, participatory process and an empowered presidency

 The amendments also strengthen the supervisory role of parliament to assess public policies with the assistance of the Auditor General.
 The Auditor General is empowered to ensure the regularity and accuracy of public accounts, and the evaluation of public policies and performance.
 The reforms also clarify the advisory powers of the Council of State and strengthen its jurisdictional powers, including the power to review all regulatory acts and disputes regarding local elections, matters which fell within the exclusive jurisdiction of the Constitutional Court.

-The reform removes the term limits on presidents and leaves intact presidential powers.
+The reform does not reinstate term limits on presidents and leaves intact presidential powers.

 Furthermore, the manner of appointment of members of the Constitutional Court, the duration of the mandate and its tasks have been revised.
 The President of the Republic, the President of the National Assembly and the President of the Senate appointed three members each of the Constitutional Court.
 Under the reforms, while the President of the Republic retains his authority to appoint three members, the National Assembly will now appoint two and the Senate one.
 The remaining three members will be appointed by the Superior Council of the Judiciary.
 Considering that the President of the Republic and the Minister of Justice will continue to be the leading members of the Council, the reforms effectively empower the executive at the expense of parliament.
 The reforms also extend the term of members of the Constitutional Court to nine years, non-renewable, from seven years, non-renewable.